Changing your grade option in MyPCC.

-Students taking credit classes choose between three grading options, provided the department has permitted all options for a course:
+Credit students choose between three grade options, provided the department has permitted all options:

 - Pass/no pass: P, NP